trance-project/trance/README.md

 sbt package
 ```

-You can now run the application with spark-submit.
+The application can now be ran with spark-submit.
 For example, to run the
 application defined in `Test2Spark.scala` as a local spark job do:

 ```